Skip to content

 WorkQueue

 A WorkQueue is a dedicated worker thread that drains a queue of work items.
-Each item carries a function pointer and an argument; the worker calls each item's handler in FIFO order.
-An optional delay allows items to be scheduled for future execution.
+Each work item carries a handler function pointer; the worker calls each handler in FIFO order.
+An optional delay allows items to be scheduled for future execution, and pending items can be cancelled before execution begins.

 Execution Flow